Why UK Payment Provider Migrations Are Challenging

 - • Security and compliance framework

-- • Parallel processing and failover mechanisms
+- • Parallel processing and failover mechanisms for improved uptime

 Development & Testing

-- • Integration development and configuration
+- • Payment infrastructure integration development and configuration

-- • Comprehensive testing (functional, performance, security)
+- • Comprehensive testing (functional, performance and security)

 - • User acceptance testing with your team

-- • Load testing and stress testing
+- • Load testing and stress testing for payment system uptime

 Phased Deployment